Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

 *Delete* :kbd:`X`
    Choose from:

-   - Points - delete the selected points, leaving a gap in the stroke
+   - Points - delete the selected points, leaving a gap in the stroke.
-   - Dissolve - reconnect the ends so there is no gap in the stroke
+   - Dissolve - reconnect the ends so there is no gap in the stroke.
-   - Strokes - delete the entire stroke containing any selected points
+   - Strokes - delete the entire stroke containing any selected points.
    - Frame - delete a frame when doing :doc:`Animating Sketches </interface/grease_pencil/layers_and_animation>`.
 *Duplicate* :kbd:`Shift-D`
    Make a copy of the selected points at the same location.
 Use the mouse to *Translate* them into position.